-Since I wrote my bio of Paul Bracq in 2018, a lot more BMW material has come to light.
+(First published 6/18/24) Since I wrote my bio of Paul Bracq in 2018, a lot more BMW material has come to light.
 Olivier Guin over at Car Design Archive has been constantly feeding in new snippets, Adam Wade at Rare Classic Cars & Automotive History has conducted a revealing interview with Bob Lutz, Steve Saxty has put out a three-volume set of BMW styling work and Remco Slump at Autovisie has provided the exact date of a Bertone scoop that everyone including me has been getting wrong.
 Plus I’ve also managed to dig up some images that put Giovanni Michelotti at the centre of the E12.

 In this extract, I try to map out more precisely the relationship between BMW, Michelotti and Bertone just as Bracq was joining the Munich firm.

-Hofmeister was seeking a possible future language for the marque in the guise of a sedan and briefed basic specifications; wheelbase of 2550 mm, track 1340/1390 mm and four cylinder 1800/2000 engine up front.
+He was seeking a possible future language for the marque in the guise of a sedan and briefed basic specifications; wheelbase of 2550 mm, track 1340/1390 mm and four cylinder 1800/2000 engine up front.
+Unlike the public-facing 3200 coupe, this was a static mockup for BMW eyes only.

-In 1966 Neue Klasse earned a 2 litre engine, but the trapezoidal headlights couldn’t hide its corrugated sides.
+In 1966 Neue Klasse earned a 2 litre engine, but the new trapezoidal headlights couldn’t hide its corrugated sides.
 It was already looking old.

 The specification given to Bertone was for this model.